Loved by learners at thousands of companies

 Now that you are familiar with getting data into Spark, you'll move onto building two types of classification model: Decision Trees and Logistic Regression.
 You'll also find out about a few approaches to data preparation.Data Preparation50 xpRemoving columns and rows100 xpColumn manipulation100 xpCategorical columns100 xpAssembling columns100 xpDecision Tree50 xpTrain/test split100 xpBuild a Decision Tree100 xpEvaluate the Decision Tree100 xpLogistic Regression50 xpBuild a Logistic Regression model100 xpEvaluate the Logistic Regression model100 xpTurning Text into Tables50 xpPunctuation, numbers and tokens100 xpStop words and hashing100 xpTraining a spam classifier100 xp

 Next you'll learn to create Linear Regression models.
-You'll also find out how to augment your data by engineering new predictors as well as a robust approach to selecting only the most relevant predictors.One-Hot Encoding50 xpEncoding flight origin100 xpEncoding shirt sizes50 xpRegression50 xpFlight duration model: Just distance100 xpInterpreting the coefficients100 xpFlight duration model: Adding origin airport100 xpInterpreting coefficients100 xpBucketing & Engineering50 xpBucketing departure time100 xpFlight duration model: Adding departure time100 xpRegularization50 xpFlight duration model: More features!100 xpFlight duration model: Regularisation!100 xp
+You'll also find out how to augment your data by engineering new predictors as well as a robust approach to selecting only the most relevant predictors.One-Hot Encoding50 xpEncoding flight origin100 xpEncoding shirt sizes50 xpRegression50 xpFlight duration model: Just distance100 xpInterpreting the coefficients100 xpFlight duration model: Adding origin airport100 xpInterpreting the coefficients100 xpBucketing & Engineering50 xpBucketing departure time100 xpFlight duration model: Adding departure time100 xpRegularization50 xpFlight duration model: More features!100 xpFlight duration model: Regularisation!100 xp

 Ensembles & Pipelines